Flash Flood Watch in Effect for Big Island

-FLASH FLOOD WATCH IN EFFECT THROUGH MONDAY AFTERNOON FOR THE ENTIRETY OF THE BIG ISLAND AND ALL HAWAIIAN ISLANDS
+FLASH FLOOD WATCH NOW IN EFFECT THROUGH TUESDAY AFTERNOON FOR THE BIG ISLAND

-A trough of low pressure will linger across the island chain today through Monday, while an upper level low moves overhead.
-This will produce very unstable conditions across the state, bringing the potential for periods of heavy rainfall and flash flooding.
+An upper level low will remain stationary over the western portion of the island chain through much of Tuesday before moving east.
+This will produce unstable conditions across the state, bringing the potential for locally heavy rainfall and flash flooding.

 PRECAUTIONARY/PREPAREDNESS ACTIONS